macik/cot-extension_template/README.md

 To create a simple pack of plugin files just select Cotonti branch, enter plugin name and check these files you are needed.
 Then press «Create Extension template files» button.
-Generated files can be found in «created» subfolder.
+Generated files (you need write permission for that) can be found in folder configured in Setting menu of plugin, or «created» subfolder in plugin folder.

 Install